 return self.layers(x)

-Step 3: Building the Dataset
+Step 3: Build and Load the Dataset

 if __name__ == '__main__':

-dataset = FakeData(size=15000, image_size=(3, 28, 28), num_classes=2, transform=transforms.ToTensor()) #load the data set using the DataLoader library from the torch
+dataset = FakeData(size=15000, image_size=(3, 28, 28), num_classes=2, transform=transforms.ToTensor())

-trainloader = torch.utils.data.DataLoader(dataset, batch_size=64, shuffle=True, num_workers = 4, pin_memory = True)
+trainloader = torch.utils.data.DataLoader(dataset, batch_size=64, shuffle=True, num_workers=4, pin_memory=True)

-Step 4: Using the KLDivLoss() Function
+Step 4: Initialize the KLDivLoss Function

 mlp = MLP()